johnsonjh/lzpack/README.md

-3. The **streaming** compression engine reads the input through a sliding window and writes the compressed data to a temporary file, so the working memory size is independent of file input size, allowing memory constrained systems pack large executables.
+3. The **streaming** compression engine reads the input through a sliding window and writes the compressed data to a temporary file, so the working memory size is independent of file input size, allowing memory‑constrained systems to pack large executables.

 #### Decompressors